Your Guide to Google Search Console

 In addition to finding opportunities for optimization, seeing the different keywords that people are searching for that relate to your site is also a good way to start keyword optimization or get ideas for new content.

 The Index section has two different ways to understand what is indexed by Google.
 "Coverage" shows all the URLs Google has identified.
 These are often pages that aren't in sitemaps, like category pages, paginated blog pages, or author pages.
-In most cases, the number of excluded URLs greatly exceed the indexed pages.
+In most cases, the number of excluded URLs greatly exceeds the indexed pages.

 Clicking on sitemaps and then clicking on the submitted sitemap will give you the option to see coverage as well.
 (You can also filter from the Coverage view to get there.)
 This is a more important metric as it will show you if Google has excluded any submitted pages.

 URLs may be excluded for a number of reasons.
 GSC will show a few reasons, including duplicate content.
 Sometimes it's a code issue, like a page that has a noindex tag but is included in the sitemap.
 Often, URLs are excluded and Google gives no reason.
 It may not have been crawled yet, or it may not be a good page.
 I always look at these and try to figure out why.
 Is it thin content?
 Is it old and needs updating?
 Is it even a page or blog post worth keeping?
+Is it giving a 404 error?
 You can do a lot of content work just from learning what Google has and hasn't indexed

 Google says that the key to SEO is to create great content… but that's not the whole story.
 Technical SEO matters now more than ever, and that's probably why the search engine giant keeps introducing better tools to help SEOs with their technical stuff.
 In GSC, the Enhancements tab provides some crucial data related to site speed, mobile-friendliness, and rich results.